The oldest and first dedicated online New York Theater Guide Read news on over 150 Broadway and Off-Broadway shows

-The Westside Theater building was designed by architect Henry F. Kilburn as the Second German Baptist Church in 1890.
+The Westside Theatre building was designed by architect Henry F. Kilburn as the Second German Baptist Church in 1890.
 Nearly a century later, the space housed a discotheque, Club Sanctuary, until it finally was converted into two theatres (upstairs and downstairs) in 1973.

 The Chelsea Theatre Group presented the first production – David Storey’s The Contractor – in October 1973.
 The building was renamed the Chelsea Westside Theatre.
 Under the management of Raymond L. Gaspard, the theatre was re-christened the Westside Arts Theatre from 1981 until 1990.